lonyamasi/CleanCity/tests/test_cases.md

 **Status** (Pass/Fail): Pass

 ## TC2: Waste Management Testing
 ### TCS-2: Main Operations around waste pickup and handling

+### TC-2.1: Pickup and Scheduled Requests Not Displayed

+**Objective**: Ensure that users can view, edit, or cancel their pickup requests after submission.

+**Test Steps**:

+- Register and log in as a Clara.

+- Navigate to the "Schedule Pickup" form.

+- Enter valid name, email, and waste details.

+- Choose a future pickup date and submit.

+- Click on the profile button → "My Requests".

+- Check if the new pickup request appears.

+**Expected**:

+Scheduled pickup is visible in the "My Requests" section with correct status and actions (edit/cancel).

+**Actual**:

+“No waste pickup requests yet” is shown; user cannot view or manage submitted requests.

+**Status**: Fail

+**Severity**: Critical
+**Priority**: High

-### TC-2.1 Validate date must be at least 24h in future
+### TC-2.2 Validate date must be at least 24h in future
 **Objective:** Ensure that system only allows dates atleast 24h in the future

 **Steps to Reproduce**:

-- Go to the Home tab of the CleanCity website.
+- Go to the Schedule Pickup tab of the CleanCity website.

-- Fill in the pickup request form with name(Jay), location(Eldoret), and waste type(Recyclable).
+- Fill in the pickup request form with name(Clara), location(Mombasa), and waste type(Recyclable).

 - For Preferred Pickup Date, choose a date in the past (2024-01-06).

 - Submit the form.

 **Expected Behavior**: